archway-network/archway/releasing-archway.md

 Upgrade Path:

 - Cut release-1.2.1 branch from release-1.2 at tag v1.2.1 to hold the isolated patch release
-- Add the specific upgrade handler to release-1.2.1 branch
+- Add the specific security patch to release-1.2.1 branch
-- Tag release-1.2.1+upgrade handler as v1.2.2
+- Tag release-1.2.1 + security patch as v1.2.2
-- Upgrade constantine-1 to v1.2.2, at this point archway-1 will still be at v1.2.1
+- Upgrade archway-1 to v1.2.2, at this point constantine-1 will still be at v1.2.1.
+Validators
+  may choose to do the upgrade with an upgrade proposal or with an emergency chain halt, depending on the severity of the fix
+- Security patch will be cherry pickted on release-1.2 branch and also on main
 - Next tag on release on release-1.2 branch would be v1.2.3
-- constantine-1 will upgrade from v1.2.2 -> v1.2.3
+- constantine-1 will upgrade from v1.2.1 -> v1.2.2
-- archway-1 will upgrade directly from v1.2.1 to v1.2.3

-TODO: Add more scenarios and examples.